-The UC Berkeley Data Classification Standard is issued under the authority vested in the UC Berkeley Chief Information Officer by the UC Business and Finance Bulletin IS-3 Electronic Information Security(link is external) (UC BFB IS-3).
+The following Data Classification Guide was developed by UC Berkeley.
+The guide was issued under the authority vested in the UC Berkeley Chief Information Officer by the UC Business and Finance Bulletin IS-3 Electronic Information Security (link is external) (UC BFB IS-3).
+The Guide presents the data classifications in a clear and concise manner, and UC Davis is including this guide on the UC Davis website with permission from UC Berkeley.

-Issue Date: November 7, 2019 Originally issued July 16, 2012 (Administrative revision: April 22, 2013)
+Issue Date: November 7, 2019, Originally issued July 16, 2012 (Administrative revision: April 22, 2013)

-Effective Date: November 7, 2020 for Protection Levels; November 7, 2021 for Availability Levels.
+Effective Date: November 7, 2020, for Protection Levels; November 7, 2021, for Availability Levels.

 Responsible Executive: Associate Vice Chancellor for Information Technology and Chief Information Officer